 Really like that actor in “Such-and-such”?
 Sure they are in other shows in your media library?
-This is the tool to tell you!
+This view will show you!

 Think of a spreadsheet, with actors names along the top (and a total at the end) and show names down the side (and a total at the bottom), now make it totally dynamic and fill the matching actor/show cells in green…